 Shrimp are scavengers.
 They are easy to feed.
 However, overfeeding is another major cause of shrimp loss.
 This is the most popular rookie mistake.

 By giving your shrimp a lot of food, you are killing them!
-Eventually, leftovers will lead to the buildup of the toxic compounds.
+Eventually, leftovers will lead to the buildup of toxic compounds.
 Even worse, it can also cause an outbreak of infection.
-Scutariella Japonica, Planaria, Vorticella, Hydra and Ellobiopsidae or Green fungus can become a very serious problem for you and your shrimp.
+Scutariella Japonica, Planaria, Vorticella, Hydra, and Ellobiopsidae or Green fungus can become a very serious problem for you and your shrimp.

 Beginner shrimp keepers need to keep beginner shrimp.
 This is a fact.
 Of course, there are a lot of shrimp species out there to keep, but there are certain species that are more fitted for beginners.

 With all due respect, but if you are new to this hobby, and decide to go for, let’s say Crystal red shrimp, Cardinal shrimp, Bamboo shrimp, etc., you are more likely to fail than succeed.
 They are beautiful and absolutely stunning shrimp but they are not great for a beginner.
 Because they require a higher care level than Beginner.